21 Dec Citizenship by Investment in Antigua and Barbuda

-- There is no age limit on children who are physically or mentally disabled.
+- There is no age limit for children who are physically or mentally disabled.
 Parents, grandparents and in-laws 65 and older can be considered dependents too.

 Benefits of Citizenship

-- Antigua and Barbuda provides its citizens with visa-free access to 135 countries, including the UK, EU and Hong Kong.
+- Antigua and Barbuda provide its citizens with visa-free access to 135 countries, including the UK, EU and Hong Kong.
 (You would need to apply for a visa to visit the US.)